-On a very fundamental level, image recognition in Leapwork will always find — pixel for pixel — something that was captured if it appears on screen.
+On a very fundamental level, image recognition in Leapwork will always find — pixel for pixel — something that was captured if it appears on the screen.

-However, there are many ways in which the image shown on screen can differ (sometimes ever so slightly) from what was captured.
+However, there are many ways in which the image shown on the screen can differ (sometimes ever so slightly) from what was captured.
 The following are a few common examples to be aware of.

 When capturing icons: